BibleResearch/bible-notes/old_testament/prophets/hosea.md

 ## Observations/Notes
   - The names of Hosea’s children are important.
-There are a lot of word plays that deal with the names God gives for Hosea’s children (especially in the early sections of the book)
+There are a lot of word-plays that deal with the names of Hosea’s children (especially in the early sections of the book).